alexqfredrickson/notes/aws/aws.md

 ### CodeDeploy

-AWS CodeDeploy is a service that automates application deployments to ECS, EC2, on-premise instances, and Lambdas.
+CodeDeploy is a service that automates application deployments to ECS, EC2, on-premise instances, and Lambdas.

 CodeDeploy scripts are defined in `AppSpec.yml` files located in repository roots.